aslinedvinsson/The-community-of-things-to-know-PP1/README.md

 ### Fonts
 **Bebas Neue:** The uppercase, sans-serif font Bebas Neue is employed for the logo and headings.
 It is a font that exudes a youthful and modern impression, making it particularly suitable for headlines.
 Bebas Neue Designed by Ryoichi Tsunekawa.

 **Roboto:** For the remaining text, we use Roboto as the font.
 Roboto is also a sans-serif typeface specifically crafted for on-screen use.
 It has been designed to strike a balance between content density and readability.
 Roboto has been extensively tested and utilized.
-As a web-friendly font, Roboto renders excellently on modern web browsers and maintains performance even on older versions, ensuring the highest quality text display for all users.
-Roboto
-Designed by Christian Robertson.
+Roboto Designed by Christian Robertson.

 Both fonts come from [Google Fonts](https://fonts.google.com/).They are sans-serif, and the backup font is also set to sans-serif.